CUBRID/cubrid-manual/en/security.rst

 Permanent Data Encryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The encrypted table data and all index data created on the table are encrypted.
-The encryption option for a table is not inherited and is not copied when the `CREATE TABLE LIKE` statement is used.
+For more information on the encrypted table, see :ref:`create-tde-table`.

 .. _tde-enc-temp: